stanfordhaskell/cs43/README.md

 ## Building locally

-To work locally with this project, you'll have to follow the steps below:
+To work locally with this project:

 1. Fork, clone or download this project
-1. [Install][] Hakyll.
+1. Install Hakyll.
 1. Generate the website: `stack exec site build`
 1. Preview your project: `stack exec site watch`
 1. Add content